 • Critical thinking

 • Higher education advice and preparation classes for TSA, BMAT, UKCAT, LNAT and other university specific admissions tests; careers events focused on particular subjects such as medicine.

 • Career planning

-Some subjects are taught jointly with boys from Abingdon School and this cooperation between the schools allows a flexibility of choice and A level combinations for both our students and the boys from Abingdon.
+Some subjects are taught jointly with students from Abingdon School and this cooperation between the schools allows a flexibility of choice and A-level combinations for both our students and the students from Abingdon.
 Areas for further collaboration include drama, debating, orchestra, careers conventions, joint choral society, joint general studies lectures, MFL exchanges and, of course, a wide range of social activities.